Patient Information

 Yes.
 Vision therapy is supported by clinical research and follows globally accepted neuro-optometric rehabilitation standards when prescribed for appropriate conditions.

-How long does a vision therapy program take?
+How long does vision therapy take?
+A realistic guide by condition

 What age can children start vision therapy?